-Table 3-1: Existing road network Issue or challenge Explanation Stoney Trail has been Stoney Trail is a very effective route for getting trucks around Calgary. successful in getting trucks However, there are some constraints to its use: around Calgary, but some There are steep grades in certain areas. additional needs remain.
+Table 3-1: Existing road network Issue or challenge Explanation Stoney Trail has been successful in getting trucks around Calgary, but some additional needs remain.
+Stoney Trail is a very effective route for getting trucks around Calgary.
+However, there are some constraints to its use: There are steep grades in certain areas.
 More accesses are needed to adjacent areas, in order to provide more direct routing and to offload the Deerfoot Trail and other roads.
 For example, to get to the Highfield industrial park, drivers still need to use the Glenmore Trail.
 Better signage is needed in some locations - for example, to the airport.
-Stoney Trail is under provincial responsibility, so coordination of any proposed initiatives with provincial plans and strategies is necessary.
+Stoney Trail is under provincial responsibility, so coordination of any proposed Operational and capacity constraints cause bottlenecks at several initiatives with provincial plans and strategies is necessary.
 Stakeholders are looking forward to the completion of the ring road in order to further improve mobility.
-Operational and capacity Stakeholders identified problems at several locations.
-These problems mostly bottlenecks at several traffic operations, the progressions of traffic signals and conflicts between trucks locations, notably along and other traffic.
-The following locations were sited: Deerfoot Trail and other traine.
-The following locations were cited. • Several locations on the Deenoot mail of on the approaches to Congestion at 64th Avenue coming on to the Deerfoot Trail northbound.
+Stakeholders identified problems at several locations.
+These problems mostly concerned bottlenecks and congestion, but some problems also concerned traffic operations, the progressions of traffic signals and conflicts between trucks locations, notably along Deerfoot Trail. traffic operations, the progressions of traffic signals and conflicts between trucks and other traffic.
+The following locations were cited: Several locations on the Deerfoot Trail or on the approaches to interchanges: Congestion at 64th Avenue coming on to the Deerfoot Trail northbound.